 We did not want a window to be a memorial to the fire, or to our past, but to look forward.
 The building is now both ancient and modern and we wanted the window to reflect this.”

-– The Rev Rick Simpson, Rector of St Brandon’s Church
+The Rev Rick Simpson, Rector of St Brandon’s Church at the time the window was dedicated.

 The east window is the final piece in the restoration jigsaw.
 The window was dedicated by the new Bishop of Durham at a service on 18th May 2014.